-The study was continued for a second year pursuant to SJR 37 to deal with the unresolved issues focusing on payment of condemnee's litigation expenses, compensation the condemnee for the cost of an independent appraisal, allowing a city or town to condemn property outside of its boundaries if the property is in a contiguous locality, and alternative dispute resolution options.
+The study was continued for a second year pursuant to SJR 37 to deal with the unresolved issues focusing on payment of condemnee's litigation expenses, compensating the condemnee for the cost of an independent appraisal, allowing a city or town to condemn property outside of its boundaries if the property is in a contiguous locality, and alternative dispute resolution options.

-Mr. Munyan then reviewed legislation introduced in the 2001 Session as a result of the joints subcommittee's work.
-Mr. Munyan concluded his presentation with a discussion of two recent cases, Ottofaro v.
-Hampton (2003), and Lamar v.
-Commonwealth Transportation Commissioner (2001).
+Mr. Munyan then reviewed legislation introduced in the 2001 Session as a result of the joint subcommittee's work.
+Mr. Munyan concluded his presentation with a discussion of two recent cases, Ottofaro, et al. v.
+Hampton, 265 Va.
+26 (2003), and Lamar v.
+Commonwealth Transportation Commissioner, 262 Va.
+375 (2001).

-2. Review of referred legislation
+2. Review of Referred Legislation